Lisa-pa/SAMAE/README.rst

 2) Data for simple images processing
 --------

-Automatic analysis of simple images:
+Automatic analysis:
         Structure of images name: "imagename_bfs.jpg".

 Comparison of automatic results with manual labelled data:
         Structure of images name: "imagename_bfs.jpg"

         Structure of txt files name: "imagename_bfs.txt"

         Structure inside the txt file:
                 TO DO

 --------
-3) Data for panoramic images
+3) Data for panoramic images processing
 --------

 Automatic analysis of panoramic images or comparison of automatic/manual results:
         Structure of the image name: "imagename_bfp.jpg"

         Since the cropping is not automated for this type of image, a txt file with manually labelled data is required.
-        Structure of the txt file name: "imagename_bfp.txt" Structure inside the txt file:
+                Structure of the txt file name: "imagename_bfp.txt"

+                Structure inside the txt file:
                         TO DO